jitsi/lib-jitsi-meet/doc/API.md

 9. getParticipantId() - returns id(string) of the track owner

    Note: This method is implemented only for the remote tracks.

+10. setAudioOutput(audioOutputDeviceId) - sets new audio output device for track's DOM elements.
+Video tracks are ignored.

 Getting Started